 Most of the time, in the instance of panic attacks, the symptoms that occur fade away within an hour.
 It is known that almost 5% of the total human population experiences panic attacks at least once at some point in their lives.
 If the frequency of the attacks is seen to increase, the person may require professional help and that too from a mental health specialist.
-If anyone has panic attacks, it is possible that he has other problems as well like depression and other clinical conditions related to anxiety.
+If anyone has panic attacks, he may have other problems as well like depression and other clinical conditions related to anxiety.
 The causes of panic attacks are many and it is interesting to explore the different factors involved for a person to experience such episodes.

 The seeds of this condition can be sown in or in other words, inherited.
-Also, continuous exposure to stressful situations at home or even being witness to a traumatic event could cause a person to develop this condition over time in certain individuals.
+Also, continuous exposure to stressful situations at home or even being a witness to a traumatic event could cause a person to develop this condition over time in certain individuals.
 Even a healthy man can fall victim to a panic attack.
-Panic disorder is different but it is simply the chronic condition triggered by numerous panic attacks.
-For most of the people this disorder is inherited.
-The symptoms of the attack should be known to you so that you can make out when anyone suffers from it help the victim if need be.
-When suffering from panic attack, the person goes through a phase of extreme discomfort and intense fear.
+Panic disorder is different but it is simply a chronic condition triggered by numerous panic attacks.
+For most people, this disorder is inherited.
+The symptoms of the attack should be known to you so that you can make out when anyone suffers from it and help the victim if need be.
+When suffering from a panic attack, the person goes through a phase of extreme discomfort and intense fear.
 The symptoms occur and within minutes, they reach the peak.